 For real.
-Coastal themed, Chalk Painted & BLUE?
+Coastal themed chest, Chalk Painted & BLUE?
 All things I adore.

 If you follow me on Instagram (I’m addicted to Instagram…I love it!) you’ve already seen this in action and little snippets of the finished piece before now.
 I post pictures there as I go long before they get here.
 Plus fun, random things too.

 I picked up this dresser at the thrift store for $50.
 More than I usually pay but it was made well and in good shape.
 And I’d been wanting a tall chest type dresser for awhile to do something like this on…so I took it home with me.

 I created a new custom graphic on my computer about 3-4 months ago…just waiting for the right piece to use it on.
 I had originally planned to take this up to the shop once complete but um, no, it is still with me.

 Now, before I get going on the tutorial part, let me warn you, this is a photo heavy post.
 Hopefully it will load okay for you all. :)

 The “before” is shown above…and yes, it did come with all the knobs attached but I had already removed them when I remembered I had forgotten to take a “before” pic.

 I mean, really, I never forget to do that. (ha)

 First coat – “Provence” Chalk Paint